Young conservatives board the 'Trump Train' to 2024

 "It should be about getting back into office.
 And I feel like it's become such a warzone," Ramon added.

-In addition to DeSantis' absence at the conference, Vice President Mike Pence, South Carolina Sen. Tim Scott, former South Carolina Gov. Nikki Haley and former New Jersey Governor Chris Christie declined invitations.
+In addition to DeSantis' absence at the conference, former Vice President Mike Pence, South Carolina Sen. Tim Scott, former South Carolina Gov. Nikki Haley and former New Jersey Gov. Chris Christie declined invitations.

 Negative sticky notes dominated the poster board cutouts of their faces.